 If you have an Xbox Series X or are planning on getting one, you might need a new TV to go along with it so you can make use of the Series X's full potential.
 Preferably, you want to look for something with a 120Hz panel and HDMI 2.1 support, as the Series X can output up to 120fps for smoother and more responsive gameplay.
 'Auto HDR' is also a prominent feature on this new console, which adds HDR to games that didn't previously support it, so you want to look for something with a good HDR color gamut to produce rich colors and a high peak brightness to make those highlights pop.

-We've tested more than 80 TVs in the past two years, and below are our recommendations for the best TV for Xbox Series X. For more options, check out our recommendations for the best 4k gaming TVs, the best 4k HDR gaming TVs, and the best TVs.
+We've tested more than 70 TVs under the latest test bench, and below are our recommendations for the best TV for Xbox Series X. For more options, check out our recommendations for the best 4k gaming TVs, the best 4k HDR gaming TVs, and the best TVs.

 Apr 19, 2021: Replaced the Samsung Q70/Q70T QLED with the TCL 6 Series/R635 2020 QLED, as it performs better for gaming.

 Mar 24, 2021: Minor updates to text for accuracy and clarity; no change in recommendations.

 Our recommendations above are what we think are currently the best televisions for the Xbox Series X. We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.